 On this day, your Baha'i friends and neighbours would appreciate the greeting 'Happy Naw-Ruz'.

-Of all the Jewish festivals, Passover (or Pesach) is perhaps the most familiar to Christians, because its origins are told in the book of Exodus, with the name of the festival derived from the moment when God ‘passed over’ the Jewish homes when inflicting the tenth plague on the people of Egypt.
-Following the ten plagues, the Jews were freed from slavery.
+Of all the Jewish festivals, Passover or Pesach is perhaps the most familiar to Christians, because its origins are told in the book of Exodus, with the name of the festival derived from the moment when God ‘passed over’ the Jewish homes when inflicting the 10th plague on the people of Egypt.
+Following the 10 plagues, the Jews were freed from slavery.

 On the first night of the Passover, Jewish families gather to share the Seder meal.
 The word Seder comes from the Hebrew word meaning ‘order’, and refers to the ordered ritual of the meal.

 Passover begins on 15th day of Nisan and ends on the 21st day of Nisan.

 On this day, you can share the greeting 'Chag Pesach Sameach' or 'Happy Passover' with your Jewish friends

 Vesak Day - Buddhist

 The exact date of Vesak varies according to the various lunar calendars used in different traditions.
 For example, in countries practicing Theravada Buddhism, and following the Buddhist calendar, it falls on the full moon Uposatha day (typically the 5th or 6th lunar month).
 The date varies from year to year in the Western Gregorian calendar but falls between April and May.